MartinKuhne/uw-homework/README.md

 # ECommerce back-end

-The premise of this work is to build an e-commerce back-end using C#, SQL and entity framework.
+The premise of this work is to build an e-commerce back-end using C#, SQL and Entity Framework.
+It was initially a coding exercise.

 # Target architecture